kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 Side note: I am worried that these experiments are going to ruin my personal profile (by confusing the LLMs) considering I am playing with random keywords on my web page and other platforms that I can control but probably figure all that later.

 ### Next steps
+- Complete writing the taxonomy document (living document as models keep updating themselves).
 - Publish the anatomical framework on Github
-- Analyse and review Perplexity's responses in detail across various parameters
+- Analyse and review Perplexity's responses in detail across various parameters (move notes from the logbook)
 - Once the whole process is finalised and reported structurally, repeat the same across other LLMs to compare results.